ObelusFamily/Anythink-Market-vnt4e/readme.md

 # Welcome to the Anythink Market repo

+Install Docker.

+Then, run docker-compose up from the project root directory to load Anythink's backend and frontend.

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).